dtcenter/ufs-case-studies/docs/source/2020ColdBias.rst

       500 hPa geopotential heights (dam) and absolute vorticity (10 :sup:`-5`/s)

-    * A positive tilted trough was located at Ontario in GFS.v16.0.10, while not in GFS_ANL
+    * A positive tilted trough is located at Ontario in GFS.v16.0.10, while not in GFS_ANL

 ======================================================
 Surface Temperature and Wind Speed